It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 Proton radiation therapy delivers precise radiation to target tumors and limits effect on surrounding tissue.
 It is used in the treatment of many pediatric brain and spinal cord tumors.
 Currently, there is no proton center in the state of Indiana.
 When needed, our team collaborates with colleagues at these institutions:

-• Northwestern Proton Center in Chicago, IL
+• Northwestern Proton Center in Chicago

 Clinical Trials